adrazen/cs140e-final-project/labs/6-interrupts/POSTLAB.md

 ##### 1. The Benefits of Assembly

-For most of us, our last tangible experience with assembly was in CS107 when doing Binary Bomb.
+For most of us, our last tangible experience with assembly was in CS107 when doing Binary Bomb/SecureVault.
 The resulting relationship with assembly is either one of love or one of hate.
 In this lab, we learn the importance of using assembly, and why sometimes we have no other option _but_ to use assembly.
 There is some functionality that it is simply not possible to express in C. In the case of